mlehikoi/entsoe/README.md

 # entsoe

-entsoe is a Go API for retrivieving day-ahead prices from ENTSO-E (European association for the cooperation of transmission system operators (TSOs) for electricity).
+entsoe is a Go API designed for retrieving day-ahead electricity prices from ENTSO-E (European association for the cooperation of transmission system operators for electricity).
-It provides the prices for the Finnish market.
+This API specifically provides prices for the Finnish market.

 ## Usage example